StevenMayher/432-2022/classes/postclass/README.md

 The course website and all materials on it will go private and disappear on 2022-06-01 or shortly thereafter.
 This includes all materials on our Shared Drive and all of the recorded class sessions.
 Please grab anything you want to keep before then.

+## Want to be a Teaching Assistant for 431 next Fall?

+If you are interested in serving as a TA for 431, please consider getting involved, if that fits well with your plans next Fall.
+I always need help, and so do the incoming students!
+Information on applying for a TA position will be available in early May, and I will make sure all students who complete 432 receive it via email.

 ## A Few Resources for Further Learning

 1. Frank Harrell's [Biostatistics for Biomedical Research](https://fharrell.com/#teaching) course.